-Hiring great coders or developers is one of the toughest challenges.
-By now, you must have recognized that recruiting a quality candidate means doing more than posting on job boards.
+Hiring Java developers or good coders is one of the toughest challenges.
+By now, you must have recognized that recruiting a quality candidate means doing a lot more than posting on job boards.

 Java developer roles and responsibilities play a vital role in their employers' core businesses.
-It's no surprise that hiring Java developers can require a complex recruitment process.
+It's no surprise that to hire Java developers requires a complex recruitment process.

 - Structure awesome job descriptions,